Nemo64/marco-zone/_posts/2020-04-05-asset-distribution-on-a-aws-serverless-multipage-application.md

 It'll then appear when you run `sls info -v`.

-Of course you'll want to configure a domain for your Distribution.
+Of course, you'll want to configure a domain for your Distribution.
-Doing that correctly is actually worth a guide within itself (especially with correctly proxying it to the lambda) But the [Bref documentation on a CDN domain] is a good starting point.
+Doing that correctly is actually worth a guide within itself (especially with correctly proxying it to the lambda) But the [bref documentation on a CDN domain] is a good starting point.

 ## Other resources